kadena-community/kadena.js/packages/libs/client-utils/integrating-exchanges.md

   You can also use `@kadena/kadena-cli` to import accounts and keys from previous versions of Chainweaver, from other wallets, or from public and private key pairs you've generated using other tools.

 - [Other Kadena ecosystem wallets](https://www.kadena.io/defi/wallets?topic=Wallets).
+  You can also create an account using any of the wallets developed by third parties that support the Kadena network.

   ![Kadena ecosystem wallets](/img/wallets-website.jpg)

 ### Using Chainweaver

 1. Open [Chainweaver v3](https://wallet.kadena.io) and click **Add new profile** to create a wallet or **Recover your wallet** to import information from a backup file or recovery phrase.